Court of Appeal of Tanzania

 Extension application struck out for incurably defective notice of motion and incorrect legal citation.

-Criminal procedure — extension of time — defective notice of motion; incorrect legal citation; non‑compliance with Rule 48(1) and (3) — requirement to substantially conform to Form A and to be signed — incurable defect warrants striking out application.
+• Criminal procedure — non‑compliance with Rule 48(1) and (3) — incurable defect warrants striking out application

 20 June 2013